owenlamont/modern_data_scientist/README.md

 Your dataset I can both describe and artificially recreate
 Pair plot your feature matrix to visualise their correlate
 Report feature relations which I’ll present with clarity
-and re-encode data to reduce dimensionality
+and re-encode the data to reduce dimensionality

 **\[CHORUS\]**
-And re-encode data to reduce dimensionality
+And re-encode the data to reduce dimensionality
-And re-encode data to reduce dimensionality
+And re-encode the data to reduce dimensionality
-And re-encode data to reduce dima-dimensionality
+And re-encode the data to reduce dia-dimensionality

 **\[DATA SCIENTIST\]**
 I can resample time series to intervals uniform